Economic Growth, Cycles and Policy

 • monetary policy

-In securities trade, the buyer owes cash and te seller owes securities.
-If te two egs are exchange sequentially, one side may deliver while te oter side fails.
-This creates the principal risk problem in securities trade_, since there's exposure to the full value of te trade, not just the "replacement" cost.
+In securities trade, the buyer owes cash and the seller owes securities.
+If the two legs are exchanged sequentially, one side may deliver while the other side fails.
+This creates the principal risk problem in securities trade, since there's exposure to the full value of the trade, not just the "replacement" cost.

 Delivery versus Payment (DvP) was designed to solve this problem.